carterfort/house_tracker/readme.md

 ##Bills

-Help keep track of money going in/out
+Help keep track of money going in/out.
+Mostly out, I would imagine.